eerga/Portfolio/README.md

 ## [Project 1: Market Share Decrease Analysis of the NYC Yellow Cab](https://github.com/eerga/nyc_yellow_cab)
 ---
-### Project Score
+### Project Scope
-Our Data Analytics team utilized GCP and Data Studio to conduct exploratory analysis (EDA) along with utilizing machine learning algoeithms to identify areas of improvement for the Yellow Cab company and come up with suggestions that would increase its market share.
+Our Data Analytics team utilized GCP and Data Studio to conduct exploratory analysis (EDA) along with utilizing machine learning algorithms to identify areas of improvement for the Yellow Cab company and come up with suggestions that would increase its market share.

 ### ML Models
 The two main machine learning models used were Boosted Classifier Tree and Linear Regression